krisztin/recat/README.md

 ## Day 1-2

-I drew up the completed project with required components and functionalities needed.
+I drew up the complete project with required components and functionalities needed.
 The optimist in me said just go for it.
 The realist decided to draw up an MVP version with a couple of components taken out and some functions dumbed down or excluded.

 Looked like it was quite doable in a few days.
 Until...